laderast/exacloudTutorial/exacloud-tutorial.md

 ##Task 6: Debugging

-If you want to stop a job, you can use [condor_rm]
+If you want to stop a job, you can use `condor_rm` to remove your job from the queue.

+More information about condor commands here: [Useful Condor Commands](http://vivaldi.ll.iac.es/sieinvens/siepedia/pmwiki.php?n=HOWTOs.CondorUsefulCommands)

 If your job seems slow, check the excaloud usage display at [http://exacloud.ohsu.edu/ganglia/](http://exacloud.ohsu.edu/ganglia/)